NPalopoli/collaborative-science-for-librarians/episodes/latin-american-iniciatives.md

 ## Introduction

 In this episode, we will delve into the landscape of Open Science in Latin America.
-We'll highlight the region's contributions while addressing the challenges it encounters on the journey towards a more inclusive scientific community.
+We will highlight the region's contributions while addressing the challenges it encounters on the journey towards a more inclusive scientific community.
 Our focus is on understanding strategies and collaborations implemented in Latin America to make science more inclusive and equitable.

 ## Open science in Latin America

 ### UNESCO's Open Science Recommendation for Latin America and the Caribbean

-The ministers of Science, Technology, and Innovation from Argentina, Colombia, Cuba, Honduras, Mexico, Nicaragua, and Venezuela — with the support of the United Nations Educational, Scientific, and Cultural Organization (UNESCO) - participated in the regional launch of the UNESCO recommendation on Open Science from Latin America and the Caribbean.
+The ministers of Science, Technology, and Innovation from Argentina, Colombia, Cuba, Honduras, Mexico, Nicaragua, and Venezuela participated in the regional launch of the UNESCO recommendation on Open Science from Latin America and the Caribbean.
 They recognize knowledge as a human right and, therefore, a common good of the people that should be at the service of humanity's needs.
 Because of this, they seek to challenge the monopoly of modern science by taking actions that:

 -	Advocate for sciences that prioritize citizenship, sustainability, social inclusion, and the self-determination of the people.